Expert Tips and Guidelines to Choose the Correct Size Stand Up Paddleboard

 Height Range

 A paddle board’s size should also correspond to the rider’s height.
-Taller individuals may require a larger board for greater stability, while shorter riders could benefit from a more compact board for better maneuverability.
+Tall people may need a bigger board for better balance, but short riders might do well with a smaller board for easier control.
 Here’s a general guideline for matching paddle board size with rider’s height:

 When considering board size, the width is also a crucial factor for stability.
 Beginners can choose a board with a width of 81 cm (32") for added balance.